mgurley/inav/README.md

   <li>In the 'inav.yml' file, set the the following properties:
     <table border="0" cellspacing="5" cellpadding="5">
       <tr><th>Property</th><th>Value</th></tr>
-      <tr><td>cas.cas_base_url:</td><td>The URL to your institution's CAS server or the URL to the CAS server installed in section 5</td></tr>
+      <tr><td>cas.cas_base_url:</td><td>The URL to your institution's CAS server or the URL to the CAS server installed in section 5.</td></tr>
       <tr><td>cas.proxy_retrieval_url:</td><td>This will most likely be similar to: http://hostname.domain:portnumber/inav_cas_callback/cas_proxy_callback/retrieve_pgt.
 On a development workstation, it will most likely be: https://localhost:8443/inav_cas_callback/cas_proxy_callback/retrieve_pgt.</td></tr>
       <tr><td>cas.proxy_callback_url:</td><td>This will most likely be similar to: http://hostname.domain:portnumber/inav_cas_callback/cas_proxy_callback/receive_pgt.
 On a development workstation, it will most likely be: https://localhost:8443/inav_cas_callback/cas_proxy_callback/receive_pgt.</td></tr>
     </table>
   </li>
-  <li>Find 'inav_cas_callback.war' file in the 'inav_cas_callback' directory in the installation package.</li>
+  <li>Find the 'inav_cas_callback.war' file in the 'inav_cas_callback' directory in the installation package.</li>
-  <li>Move the 'inav.war' file to '$CATALINA_HOME/webapps'.</li>
+  <li>Move the 'inav_cas_callback.war' file to '$CATALINA_HOME/webapps'.</li>
   <li>Restart Tomcat.
 The file 'inav_cas_callback.war' should have expanded into a directory named '$CATALINA_HOME/webapps/inav_cas_callback/'.</li>
   <li>Find and delete the JRuby rack 'jruby-rack-0.9.5.jar' file in '$CATALINA_HOME/webapps/inav_cas_callback/WEB-INF/lib'.
 This step enables a patch in the JRuby Rack library that is not yet available in the latest release.</li>
   <li>Test the Callback application</li>
   <ol>
     <li>Go to the URL you entered for the value of the cas.proxy_retrieval_url property in inav.yml.
 You should get the following response: 'No pgtIou specified.
-Cannot retreive the pgtId.'</li>
+Cannot retreive the pgtId.'.</li>
     <li>Go to the URL you entered for the value of the cas.proxy_callback_url property in inav.yml.
-You should get the following response: 'Okay, the server is up, but please specify a pgtIou and pgtId.'</li>
+You should get the following response: 'Okay, the server is up, but please specify a pgtIou and pgtId.'.</li>
   </ol>
 </ol>